 Minnesota Law requires the use of hand tools (or vacuum excavation) when excavation will take place within the Tolerance Zone.
 GSOC reminds you to use care when you are excavating within this "Hand-Dig Tolerance Zone."
 Respect the marks to protect yourself and the integrity of underground facilities.
 GSOC accepts all locate requests from excavators who plan on using only hand tools.

 GSOC also advises you that although hand tools are exempt from the requirement to contact GSOC before you excavate, it is highly recommended for you to have underground facilities marked even when using hand tools.

-The use of hand tools may pose a threat to LOCATION TOI FRANCE ZONE Hand Dia Hand Dig SMALL PIPE OR CABLE you, others, and underground facilities.
-Damages have occurred to underground facilities when working with metal objects that are pounded or screwed into the ground, even by hand.
+Hand Dig